Character Mutations [Preview]

 Overview

-Mutations are part of the goals system.
-It allows you to modify the current active character as a goal action.
+Mutations are part of the Goals system, and allow you to modify the currently active character as an Action within their Goals.

-- Mutations will be permanently lost when the session expires.
+- Mutations are not retained beyond the current session, and are permanently lost when the session expires.

 Field References